tellor-io/dataSpecs/types/InflationData.md

 ## Query Data Examples

-**The query data for the Beauro of Labor Statistics consumer price index (unadjusted) should be formed as follows:**
+**The query data for the Bureau of Labor Statistics consumer price index (unadjusted) should be formed as follows:**

 *Query Descriptor:*